Momo Cissé

-Alkhaly Momo Cissé (born 17 October 2002) is a Guinean professional footballer who plays as a winger for I liga side Wisła Kraków, on loan from VfB Stuttgart.
+Alkhaly Momo Cissé (born 17 October 2002) is a Guinean professional footballer who plays as a winger.

 Career

 Cissé joined German club VfB Stuttgart in August 2020.
 He made his professional debut for the team in the Bundesliga on 19 September 2020, coming on as a substitute in the 78th minute for Roberto Massimo against SC Freiburg, which finished as a 3–2 home loss.

 On 16 January 2022, he was loaned out to Polish Ekstraklasa club Wisła Kraków until the end of June 2023.